scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

 4. Go back to Mailgun > `Verify DNS settings`.
 5. Once the custom domain has been added to Mailgun, go to Sending > Domain Settings > `SMTP Credentials` > `Add new SMTP user`.
 6. Set the SMTP username as `postmaster` by convention, then click `Create`.
 Copy the username and password.
 Paste the password somewhere safe---it will only be generated this once!
-7. Click on your profile in the upper right > `API Security` > `Mailgun API Keys`, and generate a Private API Key.
+7. Click on your profile in the upper right > `API Security` > `Mailgun API Keys`, and generate an API Key with the role of "Developer".

 ### 3. Deploy Ghost